kmcabano/jeopardy/README.md

 Features I hope to eventually implement:

+  1) Make the rule box more comprehensive, and accessible at all times

-  1) Create the Double Jeopardy round before Final Jeopardy - reinitialize board with new clues, double dollar amounts, and an additional daily double
+  2) Create the Double Jeopardy round before Final Jeopardy - reinitialize board with new clues, double dollar amounts, and an additional daily double

-  2) Eliminate multiple choice - process and assess typed responses
+  3) Eliminate multiple choice - process and assess typed responses

-  3) Add a third player
+  4) Add a third player

-  4) Access a large database of possible categories and clues, initializing each game with a random selection of categories
+  5) Access a large database of possible categories and clues, initializing each game with a random selection of categories, or perhaps the ability to call up a specific date's game

-  5) Create a buzzer app that players can access on their mobile devices
+  6) Create a buzzer app that players can access on their mobile devices

-  6) Create a host app, where a host player receive the typed responses and manually confirm if they are correct/incorrect
+  7) Create a host app, where a host player receive the typed responses and manually confirm if they are correct/incorrect

-  7) After items 5 and 6 are implemented, create a mobile-friendly version of the game display that could then be used with those apps
+  8) After items 5 and 6 are implemented, create a mobile-friendly version of the game display that could then be used with those apps